tvararu/meteor-webpack-react-kickstart/README.md

 Then, you can try the [TodoApp example](https://github.com/thereactivestack/meteor-webpack-react-kickstart/tree/master/react/todo) this project comes with.

 COMING SOON - A serie of videos is in process of being made to learn from scratch how to use Meteor with React.
-Watch this repo to stay tuned!
+Watch this repo or [follow me on Twitter](https://twitter.com/benoit_tremblay) to stay tuned!

 # What's so wonderful about this project?
 - You have hot reload of your React component with no page refresh (10x faster than Meteor hot-reload, no jokes)